remkop/picocli/README.md

 Works with Java 5 or higher (but is designed to facilitate the use of Java 8 lambdas).

-See the [manual](https://github.com/remkop/picocli/wiki/Manual) for details.
+See the full user manual here: [http://picocli.info](http://picocli.info)

 ## Example